 So What’s the Point?

 By now, you’re probably asking yourself, “What’s the point”?
-Well it certainly won’t hurt to get pre-qualified.
-You will eventually have to provide all the necessary documents if you want to get a mortgage, so my recommendation to homebuyers is go straight to the pre-approval process.
+Well, it certainly won’t hurt to get pre-qualified.
+You will eventually have to provide all the necessary documents if you want to get a mortgage, so my recommendation to homebuyers is to go straight to the pre-approval process.
 If you’re serious about buying a home, then do the extra work to get that pre-approval so you’re ready to make an offer when the right home finds you.

-However, if you are just testing the waters, getting a feel of what is out there and not ready to get your credit checked, getting a pre-qualification can at least point you in the right direction.
+However, if you are just testing the waters, getting a feel of what is out there, and not ready to get your credit checked, getting a pre-qualification can at least point you in the right direction.

 Why is a Pre-Approval Better Than A Pre-Qualification?

 Simply put, pre-approvals carry more weight than pre-qualification.
 The pre-approval says that the lender has checked your credit and verified income and bank statements to approve a specific loan amount.

 A pre-qualification can be used as an estimate of how much you might be able to afford, but it is less accurate than a pre-approval.

 You’ll Know How Much House You Can Afford.

 Getting pre-approved before you being the house hunting process allows you to know how much house you really can afford.
 By having this knowledge, you can focus on homes that are truly in your budget.
 By knowing your affordability ceiling you won’t fall in love with a home that is not in your budget.

 In today’s market, a home may attract more than one offer.
 If the Seller is looking at multiple offers, they may choose the one that appears more solid.
 An offer with a pre-approval attached is almost mandatory and in fact, most agents will not submit an offer without a pre-approval.
 The pre-approval gives the Seller the peace of mind that the Buyer is financially capable to follow through with the purchase.